 Fennec foxes are small, furry creatures that live in the Sahara Desert.
 They’re also known as Fennecs or desert foxes and are also found in the United States.
 While they can make great pets for some people, they’re not suitable for the majority of people.
-Fennec foxes do best if they live indoors with a loving owner who understands their needs and provides them with lots of attention and care.
+Fennec foxes do best if they live outdoors and have a loving owner who understands their needs and provides them with lots of attention and care.

 That said, Fennecs are outdoor animals—in other words, wild.
 There are a lot of conflicting opinions about whether these foxes should be kept as pets.
 Some people say yes, others, no. This article will simply present all the information we found relevant to the subject.
 We’ll discuss Fennec fox behavior, care, and health, as well as the legal, ethical, and moral aspects of raising this animal as a pet.

 |Lifespan:||Up to 11 years|

 A Fennec fox does not make a good pet because they are a wild animal.
 Fennec foxes typically live in the deserts of Africa and need to run free to behave as their instincts dictate.
 They can survive in outdoor environments with a large pen for exercise or an apartment if raised from birth without contact with humans, but most people would never want to keep them as pets since too much time is needed for care and money is required for food.

 You may want to consider frogs or mice, which require less space, and feeder insects, respectively.

 As a pet, a Fennec fox can be very high-energy.
 This pet will need to be out running around and playing.
 Do not expect a Fennec fox to hang out with you while watching TV or working on the computer!
 Fennec foxes are very social animals, which is another reason they are not that great to have as pets.
 They will constantly want attention from their one person and cry if they don’t get it.